danrawss/EventHub/README.md

-# Venue Management System
+# Event Management System

 ## Overview
-The Venue Management System is a C++ project that manages venues, events, and ticketing operations.
+The Event Management System is a C++ project that manages venues, events, and ticketing operations.
 Users can enter venue, event, and ticket information through console input or by reading from a text file.
 This project demonstrates the use of classes, constructors, memory management, operator overloading, and object-oriented programming in C++.

 ### Key Features
 - **Venue Management**: Define and manage venue details such as seats, rows, and zones.
 Users can book seats and check availability.